shmurthy08/RBlockly/design.md

 This block calculates the median of a list of numbers.

 ### Semantics
-When this block is executed, it will generate an RBlock to find the median of a specified list, like this:
+When this block is executed, it will generate an RBlockly to find the median of a specified list, like this:
 ```R
 median_value <- median(my_list)
 ```